 The Jefferson County Public Health Service said the animal was located on Monroe Avenue, where it was killed by the Watertown Police Department and submitted by the United States Department of Agriculture for testing.

 There were no human or domestic animal exposures reported.

 Rabies is a fatal disease that attacks the brain and spinal cord.
 It can take several weeks to several months for rabies symptoms to appear.

-Rabies is always fatal, but early treatment can prevent the disease in humans and in pets that are up to date with their vaccinations.
+Early treatment after an exposure can prevent rabies in humans and in pets who are up to date on vaccination.

 Any mammal can get rabies, but it is most often seen in bats, raccoons, skunks, and foxes.

 Animals with rabies may be aggressive, sick or unusually friendly.